-- Time from EMS arrival on scene to arrival at the receiving ED (ideally at a stroke centre providing acute stroke services).
+- Time from EMS arrival on scene to arrival at the receiving emergency department (ideally at a stroke-enabled hospital capable of providing intravenous thrombolysis).

-- Percent of EMS transports of ischemic stroke patients with symptoms less than 4.5 hours, and less than 6 hours, for which the receiving hospital received notification enroute (pre-notification) of an incoming acute stroke patient.
+- Percent of EMS transports of patients with suspected stroke which the receiving hospital received notification enroute (pre-notification) of an incoming acute stroke patient.

-- Percentage of EMS calls where out-of-hospital time is less than 3.5 hours from symptom onset time (or time last known well) to arrival at the ED (performance target is greater or equal to 75 percent).
+- Proportion of EMS calls where out-of-hospital time is <3.5 hours from stroke symptom onset or time last known well to arrival at the emergency department.
+Performance target is ≥75%.

-- Percentage of potential stroke patients transported by EMS who received a final diagnosis of stroke or transient ischemic attack in the ED or at hospital discharge.
+- Proportion of potential patients with stroke transported by EMS who received a final diagnosis of stroke or transient ischemic attack in the emergency department or at hospital discharge.

-- Emergency department records and administrative databases track stroke patients who arrive by ambulance (land, air, or water) as a standard data element.
+- Emergency department records and administrative databases track patients with stroke who arrive by ambulance (land, air, or water) as a standard data element.

 - Canadian Triage Acuity Scale for adults (CTAS) and Pediatric Scale (P-CTAS)

-In the last several years, as endovascular techniques are becoming more widely available, several on-scene screening tools to identify patients with large vessel occlusions (LVO), designed for use by EMS technicians, have emerged.
-Examples of these scales include Field Assessment Stroke Triage for Emergency Destination (FAST-ED) (Lima et al. 2016), Vision, Aphasia, and Neglect (VAN) (Taleb et al. 2016), the Prehospital Acute Stroke Severity Scale (PASS) (Hastrup et al. 2016), Cincinnati Prehospital Stroke Severity Scale (CPSSS) (Katz et al. 2015), and The Los Angeles Motor Scale (LAMS) (Nazliel et al. 2008).
-Most of these scales are based on 3-6 selected items from the National Institutes of Health Stroke Scale.
+Endovascular revascularization techniques are now more widely available, several on-scene screening tools to identify patients with suspected LVO, designed for use by EMS technicians, have emerged.
+Most of these scales were derived from 3 to 6 components of the National Institutes of Health Stroke scale.
+Examples of these scales include Face, Arm, Speech, Time—Vision Aphasia Neglect (FAST VAN, Wasyliw et al., 2022), Field Assessment of Critical Stroke by Emergency Services for Acute Delivery (FACE2AD, Okuno et al., 2020), Field Assessment Stroke Triage for Emergency Destination (FAST-ED, Lima et al., 2016), Vision, Aphasia, and Neglect (VAN, Taleb et al., 2016), the Prehospital Acute Stroke Severity Scale (PASS, Hastrup et al., 2016), Cincinnati Prehospital Stroke Severity Scale (CPSSS, Katz et al., 2015), and The Los Angeles Motor Scale (LAMS, Nazliel et al., 2008).
 The sensitivities and specificities associated with these scales range from 61% to 100% and 40% to 92%, respectively.
-Smith et al. (2018) included the results from 36 studies evaluating the accuracy of LVO prediction scales in patients with suspected stroke or presumed acute ischemic stroke in pre-hospital or emergency department settings.
+Scales were developed using data from patients with both (later confirmed) ischemic stroke and suspected stroke.
+Unfortunately, the performance of these scales is not ideal.
+Smith et al. (2018) included the results from 36 studies evaluating the accuracy of LVO prediction scales in patients with suspected stroke or presumed acute ischemic stroke in prehospital or emergency department settings.
 The authors concluded that no scale had both high sensitivity and specificity to determine the presence vs. absence of LVO, and that in clinical practice that the probability of LVO given a negative test could still be ≥10%.